TopSwagCode/Node-TDD-CI/README.md

 $ istanbul cover ./node_modules/mocha/bin/_mocha -- tests --recursive
 ~~~

-### Circle CI:
+### Circle CI

 Circle CI setup is minimal.
 It has great support for Node.js out of the box.
 Only thing needed to get tests up and running is installing the test dependencies.
 Circle CI uses package.json down install all dependencies.
 It can even be overwritten to install dev dependencies.
 It also has support for running Node.js tests, if these are described in the package.json.
 I was able to get Circle CI up and running within a few minutes.
+It also seems Circle CI has support for skipping YML file and just typing every command on their website.
+Didn't try out this feature.

 My minimal setup for running on Circle CI was simply to create a circle.yml file and adding the following lines: